Nancy Stephens

-Nancy Stephens (born July 2, 1949) is a former American actress who has starred in many films and television shows.
+Nancy Stephens (born July 2, 1949) is an American actress who has starred in many films and television shows.
 Stephens is perhaps best known for her role as Nurse Marion Chambers in John Carpenter's horror film Halloween (1978).
-She reprised this role in Halloween II (1981), Halloween H20: 20 Years Later (1998) and again in Halloween Kills (2021).
+She reprised this role in Halloween II (1981), Halloween H20: 20 Years Later (1998) and Halloween Kills (2021).

 Early life

 Stephens was born July 2, 1949 in Rusk, Texas.
 Stephens attended the Connecticut College, from which she graduated in 1967.

 Career

 A life member of The Actors Studio, Stephens starred in the soap opera Bright Promise as Jennifer Matthews from 1969–1970; her first role in a television series.
 She later appeared in the soap opera Days of Our Lives as Mary Anderson in 1975.

 Stephens made her film debut in 1978 in John Carpenter's classic horror Halloween, playing the supporting role of Nurse Marion Chambers, who was attacked by Michael Myers in the film's early scenes.
 She was cast in John Carpenter's next film in 1981, Escape from New York, and later that year, reprised her role as Marion with the sequel Halloween II, having a much more significant presence on-screen.
 She appeared in several films such as American Dreamer, Russkies, and D2: The Mighty Ducks, before appearing for the third time as Marion Chambers in Halloween H20: 20 Years Later, the seventh film in the franchise.
 In 2002 she appeared in A Time for Dancing.
 Stephens has made guest appearances on many sitcoms such as All in the Family, CHiPs, Cheers, Ally McBeal, and Boston Legal.
-She reprised the role of Marion again in David Gordon Green's 2021 sequel Halloween Kills, with her character in the rebooted continuity again being killed by Myers (as she was in H20).
+After a 17-year absence from acting, she reprised the role of Marion Chambers again in David Gordon Green's 2021 sequel Halloween Kills.

+Stephens, along with her husband Rick Rosenthal, executive produced the film Invisible Beauty about Bethann Hardison, which premiered at the 2023 Sundance Film Festival.